PoisotLab/ms_betacov_mapping/README.md

 Spillover risk is not unidimensional.
-From the standpoint of an animal community, i.e. a pool of possible hosts, there are a multiplicity of ecological factors that come into play (Plowright et al. 2017).
-The global richness of hosts is one such component commonly mentioned/analysed (Anthony et al. 2017), but there is an argument to be made that species who are not competent hosts of a specific virus genus may not factor into this (Plowright et al. 2015), or that species who are assumed to share viruses at different rates should be weighted accordingly (Albery et al. 2020).
+From the standpoint of an animal community, i.e. a pool of possible hosts, there are a multiplicity of ecological factors that come into play [@Plowright2017PatZoo].
+The global richness of hosts is one such component commonly mentioned/analysed (Anthony et al. 2017), but there is an argument to be made that species who are not competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], or that species who are assumed to share viruses at different rates should be weighted accordingly (Albery et al. 2020).
 In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential